Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 DefaultsMode

-The timeout properties not managed by ClientOverrideConfiguration and the RetryMode are typically not configured explicitly.
-Instead, their configuration is set implicitly by specifying a DefaultsMode.
+The timeout properties that ClientOverrideConfiguration and the RetryMode don't manage are typically configured implicitly by specifying a DefaultsMode.

-Support for DefaultsMode was introduced in Amazon SDK for Java 2.x (version 2.17.102 or later) to provide a set of default values for common configurable settings, such as HTTP communication settings, retry behavior, service Regional endpoint settings, and, potentially, any SDK-related configuration.
+The Amazon SDK for Java 2.x (version 2.17.102 or later) introduced support for DefaultsMode.
+This feature provides a set of default values for common configurable settings, such as HTTP communication settings, retry behavior, service Regional endpoint settings, and potentially any SDK-related configuration.
 When you use this feature, you can get new configuration defaults tailored to common usage scenarios.

 The default modes are standardized across all of the Amazon SDKs.
 The SDK for Java 2.x supports the following default modes:

-• legacy — Provides default settings that vary by SDK and existed before DefaultsMode was established.
+• legacy – Provides default settings that vary by Amazon SDK and that existed before DefaultsMode was established.

 • standard – Provides default non-optimized settings for most scenarios.